a-9-k/Rooms-Write_Up-THM/V1/Creative/README.md

 LD_PRELOAD is an environment variable in Unix-like systems, such as Linux, that allows you to specify additional shared libraries to be loaded before all others.
-With this i could write c code script to spawn a root shell ,shell.c I uploaded the script via python3 http.server to the Victim
+With this i could write c code script to spawn a root shell ,shell.c I uploaded the script via python3 http.server to the Victim.
 ```sh
 #include <stdio.h>
 #include <stdlib.h>